cakephp/docs/en/orm/saving-data.rst

     $this->Articles->Users->link($article, [$user]);

-When saving belongsToMany Associations, it can be relevant to save some additional data to the Joint Table.
+When saving belongsToMany Associations, it can be relevant to save some additional data to the junction Table.
 In the previous example of tags, it could be the ``vote_type`` of person who voted on that article.
 The ``vote_type`` can be either ``upvote`` or ``downvote`` and is represented by a string.
 The relation is between Users and Articles.